trackabout/login-ad/login-ad.md

 * *SaveLotNumberPcMappings* — Indicates whether or not to save a lot number / PC mapping.
 A true value enables a feature with limited in scope and thus should remain false for better performance.

-For more details, see https://test.trackabout.com/api/docs/#!/trucks/posttruckstrucktidassetsloadedatlocationtid
+For more details, click [here](https://trackabout.com/api/docs/#!/trucks/posttruckstrucktidassetsloadedatlocationtid)

 **Additions to POST /deliveries**

 *RecordPayment* — Used to accept and save payment collection information.

-For more details, see https://test.trackabout.com/api/docs/#!/deliveries/postdeliveries
+For more details, click [here](https://trackabout.com/api/docs/#!/deliveries/postdeliveries).

 **Additions to GET /orders/verified, GET /orders/verified/{ordernumber}, and GET /orders/verified/new**